Owner Portal Tenant Portal

 Owner Tips & Advice

 If you're renting out a property in Washington on a standard homeowners policy, you may be one claim away from a very expensive surprise.
 The moment a home stops being your residence and becomes a rental, the rules of insurance change — and the policy you've been paying for may not respond when you need it most.
-This guide explains what landlord insurance actually covers, why your homeowners policy isn't enough, what it costs in Washington, and how requiring renters insurance from your tenants closes the remaining gaps.
+This guide explains what landlord insurance in Washington State actually covers, why your homeowners policy isn't enough, how a DP-3 policy works, what coverage costs near Vancouver, WA and Clark County, and how requiring renters insurance from your tenants closes the remaining gaps.

 Why Your Homeowners Policy Won't Cover a Rental